The beaches, the clubs, the food, the architecture – Barcelona is absolutely thrilling and one of the best cities to visit in Spain.

 If you’re a party lover, this place won’t be the right one for you as it’s one of the more chilled Barcelona hostels.
-You’ll find a grown up and respectful crowd that prefer a quiet stay so they can work on their laptops in peace.
+You’ll find a grown-up and respectful crowd that prefers a quiet stay so they can work on their laptops in peace.
 However, as we mentioned before, the hostel is located in a lively area so you get the best of both worlds.

 More Epic Hostels in Barcelona

-And, to really make it even easier to find the hostel for you, here are even more options of the top hostels in Barcelona.
+And, to really make it even easier to find the hostel for you, here are even more options for the top hostels in Barcelona.
 Have a great stay in Barcelona, Spain!

-Alright, we just couldn’t keep this one from you… so here’s the third-best hostel in Barcelona!
+Alright, we just couldn’t keep this one from you!
 The INOUT Hostel is a brand new hostel for backpackers to enjoy a safe space to rest during the night and explore the area during the day.
 With the massive outdoor pool, an onsite bar, and a cool terrace, you can even enjoy the hot summer days.
-Located 20min from the city center, you’ll find yourself surrounded by gardens, forests and sports fields.
+Located 20min from the city center, you’ll find yourself surrounded by gardens, forests, and sports fields.
 The next metro station is a short 300m walk from the doorstep so you’ll be perfectly connected to the rest of the city.

 One of the best party hostels not only in Barcelona but in all of Europe – Kabul knows how to party.
 They even say it themselves: “If you are looking for a place to rest, this is not the right place for you!”.

 Kabul offers free breakfast and free walking tours by day, and plenty of other activities too.
-But Kabul is one of the best party hostels in Barcelona for what happens at night.
+But Kabul is known for what happens at night.
 Once the sun sets there’s a BBQ on the rooftop, followed by a group tour and pub crawls to the hottest clubs in Barcelona – and a new one every night!
 Kabul Hostel has a sterling reputation as one of the best party hostels in Barcelona and for good reason.

 Another top youth party hostel in Barcelona, up-for-it travellers are sure to have a ball at Sant Jordi Sagrada Familia.
 Giant parties are arranged regularly throughout the week, with trips to the best bars and clubs in Barcelona.